Dwight-Englewood/0207-Velocity-Vortex/README.md

 * pdfs has useful pdfs, if you find any add them

 * notes has any notes on stuff. if you find yourself wanting to write stuff down add it to that

+On the gamepad:
+	* Sticks and triggers output doubles

+	* Buttons output boolean values